jrmenzel/vimix_os/docs/kernel/processes/scheduling.md

 **Note:**
 - Tasks can switch CPUs.
-- Tasks can switch CPUs while in Supervisor Mode
+- Tasks can switch CPUs while in kernel mode

 ## Scheduling Algorithm